The Only One I Trust

 - "Help me, Obi-Wan.
 You're my only hope."
 Princess Leia's message to Obi-Wan Kenobi, sent via R2-D2 in Star Wars Episode IV: A New Hope.

 - Ugarte: "You know, Rick, I have many a friend in Casablanca, but somehow, just because you despise me, you are the only one I trust."

 - In Ultraviolet, Garth is the only person Violet can trust, as she's got nowhere else left to go.

 - "You're my only hope," said Roger Rabbit to Eddie Valiant in Who Framed Roger Rabbit.

 - In Shutter Island, Teddy Daniels calls and treats his partner, Chuck Aule as this, despite the two apparently meeting for the first time on the ferry to the island.
 Becomes even more poignant after you realize that "Chuck" is actually his longtime psychiatrist.

-- In the Banlieue 13 sequel, when Damien discovers he's been framed for drug dealing by the police department he works for, he promptly grabs a phone and calls Leito for help.
+- In Banlieue 13: Ultimatum, when Damien discovers he's been framed for drug dealing by the police department he works for, he promptly grabs a phone and calls Leito for help.